Ricky741852/Gesture/MC2_gesture_detection_2024/README.md

                           Default is 50.
   -a_type, --animation_type
                           Type of animation for visualization.
-                          Default is realtime.
+                          Default is sample.
-                          Choose from: realtime, sample, simulation.
+                          Choose from: realtime, sample, simulation, slidingwindow.
   -i_type, --image_type   Type of image for visualization.
                           Default is sample.
-                          Choose from: sample, rawdata, groundtruth.
+                          Choose from: sample, rawdata, groundtruth, slidingwindow.

 ```